ibis-project/ibis/docs/backends/Impala.md

 ### Creating an empty table

-To create an empty table, you must declare an Ibis schema that will be translated to the appopriate Impala schema and data types.
+To create an empty table, you must declare an Ibis schema that will be translated to the appropriate Impala schema and data types.

 As Ibis types are simplified compared with Impala types, this may expand in the future to include a more fine-grained schema declaration.